williamstome/williamstome.github.io.raw/_posts/2016-03-20-love-and-sex-with-robots-a-retrospective-through-science-and-science-fiction.markdown

 In a similar vein, we have one of my favorite movies, *Her*.
-Technically, *Her* focuses on love between a human (Theodore, played by Joaquin Phoenix) and an *artificial intelligence* (Samantha, played by Scarlett Johansson).
+Technically, *Her* focuses on love between a human (Theodore, played by Joaquin Phoenix) and an *artificially intelligent agent* (Samantha, played by Scarlett Johansson).
 This leads to several scenarios which are harder to envision between a human and a robot, such as the possibility of an AI simultaneously